 Control of any symptoms

 Pain can be a problem for some people with peripheral neuropathy and can be difficult to treat.
 Various medicines are available that may help.
-These include medicines that are commonly used to treat epilepsy (anticonvulsant medicines) such as gabapentin and carbamazepine.
+These include medicines that are commonly used to treat epilepsy (anticonvulsant medicines) such as pregabalin, gabapentin and carbamazepine.
 A group of antidepressant medicines called tricyclic antidepressants may also be helpful.
 Amitriptyline is commonly used.
 In addition to having antidepressant effects, these medicines have also been found to be helpful in pain control.
-See separate leaflet called Neuropathic Pain for more details.
+See separate leaflet called Neuropathic Pain.

 Symptoms due to problems with your autonomic nerves may be more difficult to treat.
 Sometimes elastic stockings or a medicine called fludrocortisone (or other similar medicines) may be helpful if you have problems with low blood pressure.
 Various medicines may help your digestion if you have problems with this.
 Eating small frequent meals, sleeping with the head of your bed raised, or other measures may also help.

 If you have problems with your bladder function, manual expression of urine - pressing over your bladder with your hands - may be necessary.
 Intermittent self-catheterisation is another method to help with bladder function.
 It means that you insert a thin plastic tube (a catheter) into your bladder, to enable your urine to flow out.
 There are also various medicines which may be needed to help with bladder function.